-Scientists show how hMPV virus exploits RNA modification to prevent host differentiation of self and non-self RNA, thereby evading an innate immune response.
+Scientists show how human metapneumonia (hMPV) virus exploits RNA modification to prevent host differentiation of self and non-self RNA, thereby evading an innate immune response.
 This mechanism could serve as a hMPV vaccine target, and potentially more if found to be well-conserved.

-Researchers at Ohio State University used the Human Metapneumovirus (hMPV) study to show how it’s able to avoid immune detection.
+Researchers at Ohio State University used hMPV study to show how it’s able to avoid immune detection.
 Whilst only discovered in 2001, the paramyxovirus is recognised as the leading cause of acute respiratory disease in children, and the elderly also tend to be particularly susceptible. hMPV belongs to the same family as the even more common Respiratory Syncytial Virus (RSV), meaning the research might hold the potential for a multi-functional vaccine.

 Zhang et al., studied an epigenetic methylation of RNA called N6 – methyladenosine (m6A) that is biologically common but it’s function is poorly understood.
 It had been hypothesised that the mechanism might be a survival mechanism that viruses evolved to avoid detection from their host.